Our History and Bronx Community

-VIP continues to grow dynamically to meet the changing needs of its clients and the neighborhoods it serves, all in the context of the evolving political and economic landscape.
+VIP continues to grow dynamically to meet the changing needs of its clients and the neighborhoods it serves, all in the context of an evolving political and economic landscape.
+This includes:

-- We have a profound belief in the strengths and the ability of individuals and families to transform themselves and become self-sufficient.
+- A profound belief in the strengths and the ability of individuals and families to transform themselves and become self-sufficient

-- VIP surrounds individuals with the services and supports they need.
+- The ongoing need to surround individuals with the services and supports they need

-- We employ a rigorous business approach that stresses partnerships and makes the very most of both public and private resources.
+- A rigorous business approach that stresses partnerships and makes the very most of both public and private resources

 The Bronx is the poorest urban county in the nation.

 As a non-profit partner to the Bronx community, VIP provides a full continuum of social service care to the most vulnerable and underserved.
 VIP serves approximately 6,000 clients & patients per year through residential care, outpatient counseling, shelter care, medical services, medically supervised intervention programs, housing, and employment services.
 Our organization continues to expand, and has been awarded as a Federally Qualified Health Center and a Certified Community Behavioral Health Clinic.